-Balinese holidays seem synonymous with affordable luxury resorts.
-But here, Alissa Jenkins discovers that Pan Pacific Nirwana Bali is much more than just another lavish stay.
+Balinese holidays seem synonymous with affordable luxury resorts, but the Pan Pacific Nirwana Bali is much more than just another lavish stay.

 Looking out from a thatch-rooved bale, the Bali Sea rolls and retreats, frangipani lingers in the air and an apple mojito is delivered as I towel off after a dip in a nearby swimming pool.
 To most, this is what holiday dreams are made of.